Point of Sale Software

 Clicks: Is the number of times that someone went to the advertisement.

-Click through rate (CTR): Is the percentage of how many times the advertisement is clicked compare to how many times it is shown.
-This is very important as if this is low then Google shows your advertisement less so even if you are prepared to pay Google will not show it.
-What Google says is that your advertisement is less relevant to their users' requests so they will give their users more relevant information.
+Click-through rate (CTR): This is the percentage of how many times the advertisement is clicked compared to how many times it is shown.
+This is very important as if it is low, then Google shows your advertisement less, so even if you are prepared to pay, Google will not show it.
+What Google says is that your advertisement is less relevant to their users' requests, so they will give their users more relevant information.

-Cost per click (CPC): Is how much this person paid every time someone clicked the advertisement.
+Cost per click (CPC): This is how much this person pays every time someone clicks the advertisement.

 Marketing costs: Is the amount that was paid for the advertisement.